At-Home Autism Therapy: What Works & What Doesn’t

 This is the leading form of behavior therapy for people with autism, including young children.
 ABA therapists may work in their own offices, or they may work in schools, daycare centers, or clinics.
 They also work individually with clients in their own homes, which is again particularly beneficial for very young children.

 The main strategy for ABA therapy is positive reinforcement.
 Behavioral change is encouraged by giving the child a reward for adaptive behaviors.
-ABA therapists rarely punish maladaptive behaviors and instead ignore these, focusing attention on positive changes.
+ABA therapists don’t punish maladaptive behaviors, instead focusing attention on positive changes.
 The therapist will understand the child’s needs through observation and measuring positive behavioral change.
 They can then change tactics if one of their approaches is not working.

 A large part of ABA therapy treatment planning and progress uses the ABCs, or antecedent–behavior–consequence.